'Not running away': Women fighting on Britain's COVID-19 front line

 THE PARAMEDIC

-For paramedic Maxine Sharples, 36, a solid barrier between her home life and her work for the North West Ambulance service was an essential coping mechanism, following shift after shift of transporting patients who would never return to their families.
+For paramedic Maxine Sharples, 36, a solid barrier between her home life and her work with the North West Ambulance service was an essential coping mechanism, following shift after shift transporting patients who would never return to their families.

 “As soon as I get home, I shut the door and I’m back to being a mum and a wife, and I just have to play that role until I go back to work again,” she said.